 In 1 Corinthians 7:12-15 Paul writes about Christians who got married before their repentance:

 (12) To the rest I say (I, not the Lord) that if any brother has a wife who is an unbeliever, and she consents to live with him, he should not divorce her.
 (13) If any woman has a husband who is an unbeliever, and he consents to live with her, she should not divorce him.
 (14) For the unbelieving husband is made holy because of his wife, and the unbelieving wife is made holy because of her husband.
 Otherwise your children would be unclean, but as it is, they are holy.
 (15) But if the unbelieving partner separates, let it be so.
 In such cases the brother or sister is not enslaved.
 God has called you to peace.

-Paul’s principle is that if the unbelieving partner accepts their Christian partner’s new way of life they should not separate.
+Paul’s principle is that if the unbelieving partner accepts their Christian partner’s new way of life with good will they should not separate.
 If a separation does occur (verse 15), Paul’s advice from verse 119 still applies, i.e. that the Christian is either to remain alone or reconcile with his or her partner.

 6 Some Thoughts Concerning the Situation Today

 We live in an age in which God’s intended standard for marriage, i.e. that a husband and wife share their lives in mutual faithfulness until death as they promised one another when they married, has become a rare exception.
 “Blended families” are becoming increasingly common.
 Even the teachings and practices of various “churches” and religious groups are being influenced by this development.